YAshT10/OS-Project/README.md

 - [📝 Work Distribution](./Final_Work_distribution.pdf)

-- The Kernel Image with the modifications is uploaded on GDrive.
+- The project is also on GDrive.
 Here is the link : https://drive.google.com/drive/folders/1D49IGuIDEnfNjXdpvLogd3vYKCs002s_?usp=drive_link